Fitzwaryn School is highly regarded as an outstanding provision for pupils with SEN within Oxfordshire.

 ‘To give each pupil the richest and most appropriate education through which we aim to enhance positive attributes, minimise difficulties and encourage pupil independence’

 Our intention is to provide:

-- A broad and balanced curriculum, including the National Curriculum allowing for the Social, Spiritual, Moral and Cultural Development of each child.
+A broad and balanced curriculum, based on the National Curriculum allowing for the Social, Spiritual, Moral and Cultural Development of each child.

 Friendship, Respect, Perseverance, Co-operation, Fairness and Peace